TheGreenNoodle/everything-spacex/README.md

 1. Add Tweet API, YouTube API, and Weather API to backend.
 NOT DONE
 2. Add button that allows unit change weather app NOT DONE
-3. Save all of these data points in a database.
-Make sure if there is more than a certain amount on a page have a load more button.
-NOT DONE.
-4. Start working on the CSS.
+3. Start working on the CSS.
 NOT DONE
-5. Work on responsiveness.
+4. Work on responsiveness.
 NOT DONE
-6. Optimize site and fix warnings NOT DONE
+5. Optimize site and fix warnings NOT DONE
-7. Add Heroku URL to README.
+6. Add Heroku URL to README.
 NOT DONE
-8. Restrict API key usage to only Heroku domain.
+7. Restrict API key usage to only Heroku domain.

 # Route page information